SuzeShardlow/alexa_skill_skedaddle/README.md

 I have now decided to take this one step further and create a custom Alexa skill to retrieve and read out LU arrivals information.

-This Alexa skill was built using Github Projects and Issues as a kanban system.
+This Alexa skill is being built using Github Projects and Issues as a kanban system.

 We are using AWS Lambda and Python.